 In our very first blog ever published here, we talked about taking out unnecessary items from the trunk that could be weighing your car down and burning extra gas.
 For every 100 pounds of extra weight in the trunk, you lose 2% of your gas mileage.
 So go reclaim that.

 Have The Right Tires & Keep Them Inflated Properly

 Another big one for gas mileage.
-Having over-sized tires or high performance tires will definitely rob your gas mileage.
+Having oversized tires or high-performance tires will definitely rob your gas mileage.
 And keeping them properly inflated will save you up to 3% in gas mileage.
 Check the inside of your door jam for the manufacturer's recommendation for tire pressure.
-And remember to check pressure when it's cold, not hot.
+And remember to check the pressure when it's cold, not hot.

 So a few percent here combined with another three percent here and there, all of that can add up to big savings and more MPG.
 Especially on your next summer road trip.

 It's been mentioned about replacing air filters to boost your gas mileage.
 Turns out that if you have a modern fuel-injected car, the benefit of a clean air filter isn't really for more MPG, it's for better driving performance.
 So go ahead and change your air filter if it's dirty.

 This post was published on August 20, 2013 and was updated on August 2, 2022.